tylerwatkins101/cs498-visualization-project/README.md

-## Final Project for CS 498 - Data Visualization Course
+## Final Project for CS 498 - Project Essay

 The webpage can be viewed at : [Final Project CS498 - Tyler Watkins](https://tylerwatkins101.github.io/cs498-visualization-project/)

 ### About the Visualization

-The chosen hybrid structure is..

-The dataset is...

-The narrative visualization correctly follows the hybrid structure stated in the essay.
+The chosen hybrid structure is an Interactive Slideshow.
+It consists of 2 slides where the reader has the ability to look at the full dataset as well as highlight data based on a categorical variable.

+The visualization is based on a dataset from the Environment Protection Agency which contains horsepower, CO2 emission and vehicle type information of 4,411 vehicles manufactured in 2015.

 ### Scenes

+There are two distinct scenes in the narrative visualization.
+They follow the same template and layout for visual consistency.
+- The project title is fixed in place above the visualization container for the duration of the narrative visualization.
-The essay properly discusses the layout and design of the scenes of the narrative visualization.
+- The visualization container which displays the data and is consistent with height 550px, width 980px, and background color "grey" for the duration of the narrative visualization.
+- The plot axis and legend are consistent for the duration of the narrative visualization.
+- The scenes were designed for consistency to keep the viewer from getting disoriented through transitions.

 ### Annotations

-The essay properly discusses the application of the annotations of the narrative visualization.
+Annotations are used to highlight data and direct the user to further investigate the data.
+The annotations use a consistent template for font size and style which is <h4>.
+- The annotation in Scene 1 is text positioned above the data inside the visualization container meant to highlight the primary finding of the visualization.
+"As Horsepower increases C02 Emissions increase for all vehicle types."
+When transitioning to Scene 2 the annotation for Scene 1 is cleared.
+- The annotation in Scene 2 is text positioned near the user interface to highlight the possibility of user engagement with the data.
+If the user wishes to navigate back to Scene 1 the annotation for Scene 2 is cleared.

 ### Parameters